JackalJoe/USB-Docs/(3) Ultraseedbox Applications/Deluge.md

 ::: danger
-Please make yourself aware of the Ultraseedbox Fair Usage Policy.
+Please make yourself aware of the Ultra.cc Fair Usage Policy.
 Directly pointing any torrent client to seed from your cloud storage using Rclone will create extreme strain on your slot's disk and _WILL_ cause a 24 hour ban on accessing your cloud storage repeatedly.
 It is _your_ responsibility to ensure usage is within acceptable limits.
 Ignorance is not an excuse.
 :::

 **Deluge** is a full-featured BitTorrent application written in Python 2.
 It has a variety of features, including but not limited to: